Magellan expedition: Mutiny trial

 The trial of the mutineers was headed by Magellan's cousin Álvaro de Mezquita and lasted five days.
 On 7 April, Quesada was beheaded by his foster-brother and secretary, Luis Molina, who acted as executioner in exchange for clemency.
 The bodies of Quesada and Mendoza were drawn and quartered and displayed on gibbets for the following three months.
 San Martín, suspected of involvement in the conspiracy, was tortured by strappado, but afterwards was allowed to continue his service as cosmographer.
 Cartagena, along with a priest, Pedro Sanchez de Reina, were sentenced to be marooned.
 On 11 August, two weeks before the fleet left St. Julian, the two were taken to a small nearby island and left to die.
-Days later, the pilot of the ship San Antonio, Esteban Gómez, shot down its captain, Álvaro de Mezquita, Magellan's cousin, abandoning Magellan's expedition to return to Spain.
-He returned for Juan de Cartagena and Pedro Sánchez de la Reina, but found no trace of them.
 More than forty other conspirators, including Juan Sebastián Elcano, were put in chains for much of the winter and made to perform the hard work of careening the ships, repairing their structure and scrubbing the bilge.